MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/public-folder-size-exceeds.md

 search.appverid: MET150
 ---

-# "PublicFolderSizeExceedsTargetQuotaException" error when moving public folders to Exchange Online
+# "PublicFolderSizeExceedsTargetQuotaException" error when migrating public folders to Exchange Online

 ## Symptoms

-When you move public folders from an on-premises Exchange server to Exchange Online, you receive the following error message:
+When you migrate public folders from an on-premises Exchange server to Exchange Online, you receive the following error message:

 > FailureType : PublicFolderSizeExceedsTargetQuotaException
 > FailureHash : c045